 TGax Editor: Please make changes to the 2nd paragraph in this subclause as shown below:

-[22115]An EMA AP operating in the 2.4 GHz or 5 GHz band should include in Beacon or Probe Response frames a Reduced Neighbor Report element carrying information about nontransmitted BSSIDs that are not advertised in the Multiple BSSID element carried in that frame.
+[22115]An EMA AP operating in the 2.4 GHz or 5 GHz band should include in Beacon and Probe Response frames a Reduced Neighbor Report element carrying information about nontransmitted BSSIDs that are not advertised in the Multiple BSSID element carried in that frame (see 11.50).
 The EMA AP does this to aid the fast discovery of all nontransmitted BSSIDs in the multiple BSSID set that are discoverable.

 AP behavior for fast passive scanning